 1. Veterinary Formula Hot Spot & Itch Relief Spray

-- Paraben and dye-free: Reduces risk of further irritation for sensitive pets
+- Paraben and dye-free: Safe for regular use on sensitive pets

 - Safe for dogs and cats